joas165/Euler681/README.md

 # Euler681
-Some stuff inpired by Euler problem 681
+Some stuff inspired by Euler problem 681